livingdocsIO/performance-testing/README.md

 ## Launched instances

 - the terraform setup prepares machines to make requests with `artillery` against the target servers.
+You can learn more about artillery here: https://artillery.io/.
-- all instances are of the same type of aws machine, however one of them is tagged with `mobile` and the others are tagged with `web`.
-Later we use use this notation to deliver the right artillery configuration in order to make a regular `GET` request or mobile api request with custom headers (this is the bluewin specific part).
+- all provisioned machines are of the same ec2 instance type.
+However one of them is tagged with `mobile` and the others are tagged with `web`.
+Later we would use this notation to deliver the right artillery configuration.
+- We employ different artillery configuration to make a regular `GET` request or a mobile api request with custom headers (this is the bluewin specific part).
 - by default we launch 2 instances (one `web` and one `mobile`).
 The `web` instance would make a regular `GET` request.
-The `mobile` instance would make a request with custom header in order to deliver mobile specicic json.
+The `mobile` instance would make a request with custom header which would deliver json.
 - you can launch any number of instances (for example `10`) using the following command:

 ```